 We and our CROs are required to comply with GLP and GCP regulations and guidelines enforced by the FDA and are also required by the competent authorities of the member states of the European Economic Area and other comparable foreign regulatory authorities to comply with the International Council for Harmonization guidelines for batoclimab or any of our future product candidates that are in nonclinical and clinical development.
 The regulatory authorities enforce GCP regulations through periodic inspections of trial sponsors, principal investigators and clinical trial sites.
 Although we rely on CROs to conduct our GLP-compliant nonclinical studies and GCP-compliant clinical trials, we remain responsible for ensuring that each of our nonclinical studies and clinical trials is conducted in accordance with its investigational plan and protocol and applicable laws and regulations and our reliance on the CROs does not relieve us of our regulatory responsibilities.
 Therefore, the success of our clinical trials depends on our ability to maintain and continuously improve our quality management program to monitor our CROs' compliance with applicable regulations.
-If we or our CROs fail to comply with GCP requirements, the clinical data generated in our clinical trials before approving our marketing applications.
-Accordingly, if we or our CROs fail to comply with these regulations or require us to perform additional clinical trials before approving our marketing applicable law could also create product liability and healthcare regulatory approval process.
+If we or our CROs fail to comply with GCP requirements, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may reject our marketing applications or require us to perform additional clinical trials before approving our marketing applications.
+Accordingly, if we or our CROs fail to comply with these regulations or require us to perform additional clinical trials before approving our marketing applications.
+Accordingly, if we or our CROs fail to comply with these regulatory approval process.
 Failure by our CROs to properly execute study protocols in accordance with applicable law could also create product liability and healthcare regulatory risks for us as sponsors of those studies.
-Further, our or our CROs' inability to address a quality or safety issue may result in, among others, adverse inspection reports, warning letters, civil or criminal sanctions, costly litigation, refusal of a government to grant approvals and licenses.
+Further, our or our CROs' inability to address a quality or safety issue may result in, among others, ad